Kgalagadi Camping: The Essential Guide inc Video

 For an idea about distances involved on your self-drive safaris between the Botswana camps in the Mabuasehube area — it was about half an hour’s drive between Mpaya Campsite and Mabua Campsite.

-The distance from Bosobogolo Pan (Botswana) to Nossob Rest Camp (South Africa) is 170km, on a sandy track which, as you near Nossob, becomes quite soft and deep.
+The distance from Bosobogolo campsite (Botswana) to Nossob Rest Camp (South Africa) is 170km, on a sandy track which, as you near Nossob, becomes quite soft and deep.
 This route is 4×4 only and takes about 6 hours.
 We camped along that track at Motopi 2 campsite.

 From Nossob to Twee Rivieren Rest Camp, about 160 km, the going is much easier because it’s a gravel road suitable for 2×4 vehicles.
 This journey takes about three and a half hours — if you don’t blow a tyre in the middle of the day, as we did.